 The secondary renter should produce a death certificate which we will scan into our system and return.
 Access to the safe deposit box will only be granted once Probate has been granted, or Letters of Administration produced.
 Your account will then be closed and should a secondary renter wish to continue to keep valuables at St James Safe Deposit, he will be asked to open a new account in his own name.

-The Key Change between the 2 versions are:
+The Key Changes between the May 2018 version and any previous versions are:

 Incorporating GDPR (Data protection) Updates